Altuve, Astros show up in World Series, win Game 3 in DC 4-1

 Roberto Osuna heard boos when he entered in the ninth, then got three outs for a save.

-Josh Reddick delivered an RBI single in the second, Robinson Chirinos homered in the sixth and Houston scored four runs in 5 1/3 innings off Anibal Sanchez.
-The 35-year-old righty had taken a no-hitter into the eighth inning of his previous start, in Game 1 of the NL Championship Series against St. Louis two weeks earlier.
-He gave up a hit on his 103rd pitch that night; this time, he allowed one on his third, to George Springer.
+Josh Reddick delivered an RBI single in the second, Robinson Chirinos homered off the foul-pole screen in the sixth and Houston scored four runs in 5 1/3 innings off Anibal Sanchez.
+The 35-year-old righty had taken a no-hitter into the eighth inning of his previous start; Springer got to him right away.

 Sanchez went sprawling off the mound to try to make a play, but couldn’t.
 All part of a rough night in which he got so upset by a couple of ball calls that he asked plate umpire Gary Cederstrom, ”Where was that one?”

-Sanchez later barely avoided taking a ball to the face, getting his glove in the way just in time to deflect what ended up as a single.
-Another Houston hit came when Springer sent a comebacker off reliever Joe Ross’ left foot in the eighth.
+Sanchez also barely avoided taking a ball to the face, getting his glove in the way just in time.
+Another Houston hit came when Springer sent a comebacker off reliever Joe Ross’ foot.

-In sum: After the Nationals could do no wrong for so long, things went awry Friday.
+In sum: After the Nationals could do no wrong for so long, things went awry.

-They made two errors and at least three other misplays on what were ruled hits.
-They allowed the aggressive Astros to steal four bases, two by Springer.
-Washington catcher Kurt Suzuki left in the sixth with a right hip flexor problem.

 UP NEXT